 So electronic musicians get it, techie people want to hack it and educators can see the applications.
 But what about you?
-Why should you Skoog?
+Why should all play music and how can Skoog help?

 You have seen the nifty little cube of curiosity and it has piqued your interest, but what’s in it for you?
 Well…music is not just for the musical!
 We have got ourselves into a bit of a mess with music as a commodity and whilst technology has delivered incredible accessibility in listening to music, it has done very much the opposite for making it (up until now that is).